 King Crimson’s Tony Levin: Bringing it Down to the Bass

-‘When I was offered this, I thought about doing my tour to promote the album release,’ Levin reflects, speaking from a snow-bound Holiday Inn in Northern California.
+‘When I was offered this, I thought about doing my tour to promote the album release,’ Levin reflects from a snow-bound Holiday Inn in Northern California.
 ‘But this was a better tour.
-I could do my own thing, or I could do this with these great players and be inspired by them.’
-This choice speaks volumes about Levin’s perpetual pursuit of musical excellence, even at 78.
+I could do my own thing or do this with these great players and be inspired by them.’
+This choice speaks volumes about Levin’s pursuit of musical excellence, even at 78.

-The tour, an ambitious 65-show journey across North America, is entering its final leg with 17 remaining shows, including highly anticipated performances at iconic venues like Brooklyn’s Kings Theatre and Vancouver’s Orpheum Theatre.
-Yet amidst this intensive schedule, Levin’s enthusiasm for his latest solo venture, ‘Bringing it Down to the Bass,’ remains palpable.
+The ambitious 65-show tour across North America is entering its final leg with 17 remaining shows, including highly anticipated performances at iconic venues like Brooklyn’s Kings Theatre and Vancouver’s Orpheum Theatre.
+Yet amidst this intensive schedule, Levin’s enthusiasm for his latest solo venture, “Bringing it Down to the Bass,” remains palpable.

 A Genre All His Own